COUNTY PARKS’ GOAL IS INCLUSIVITY

 PICNIC AND DAY USE AREAS

 Most day use areas in County Parks are accessible.
 We strive to place accessible picnic tables, benches and drinking fountains in strategic, scenic and high use locations so all visitors can enjoy our most popular day use areas.
 If you need assistance being directed to an accessible area, feel free to contact us at [email protected].
 We will gladly help point you to an area that is best suited for your recreational needs.

-The Playground at Ed Levin County Park has been renovated and is a barrier-free, wheelchair-accessible children's play area.
-Improvements are underway to enhance accessibility at the Hellyer County Park playground.
-The project is in design phase.
-Construction is anticipated to commence in October 2016 with a projected completion date of April 2017.
-The new ADA compliant playground at Hellyer will have a water-play feature!
+The Playground at Ed Levin County Park and Hellyer County Park have been renovated and is a barrier-free, wheelchair-accessible children's play area.
+The playground at Hellyer has a water-play feature!
 Our third playground at Vasona County Park is not yet barrier free.
 It has been slated for improvements in future budget cycles.
-Stay tune as we continue to make County Park play areas more accessible for our community’s disabled youth.
+Stay tuned as we continue to make County Park play areas more accessible for our community’s disabled youth.

 Fishing Piers and Platforms

 Many shoreline fishing spots are accessible.
 If you have a favorite spot that is suitable for visitors with mobility impairment, please tell us so we can share that information with others.
 The fishing pier at Vasona is accessible by wheelchair, however all sections of the railing are currently at a standard design height for visitor safety.
 The pier is being evaluated for possible future retrofit in order to comply with new 2010 design guidelines for fishing piers and platforms.